 \section{Abstract}

 We consider the propagation of polarized light in the medium with Maxwell fish eye refraction index profile.
-We show that polarization violates the additional symmetries of medium, so that ray trajectories no longer remain closed.
-Then we suggest a modified, polarization-dependent Maxwell fish eye refraction index which restores all symmetries of initial profile and yields closed trajectories of polarized light.
-Explicit expressions for the polarization dependent integrals of motion and the solutions of corresponding ray trajectories are presented.
+We show that polarization violates the additional symmetries of the medium so that ray trajectories no longer remain closed.
+Then we suggest a modified, polarization-dependent Maxwell fish eye refraction index which restores all symmetries of the initial profile and yields closed trajectories of polarized light.
+Explicit expressions for the polarization-dependent integrals of motion and the solutions of corresponding ray trajectories are presented.